Graduate Students

 Maria Sparacino

-Maria earned her BS in Psychology with a minor in Intelligence and National Security Studies from Coastal Carolina University in 2019.
+Maria earned her BS in Psychology with a minor in Intelligence and National Security Studies from Coastal Carolina University in 2019 and her M.A. in Psychology from FIU’s legal Psychology Graduate Program.
 She is interested in investigative interviewing, intelligence-gathering techniques, and deception detection.

 Current Undergraduate Research Assistants